 Lamiaceae or Labiatae—Mint Family

-Amrita’s Linalool Basil has virtually no methyl chavicol.
+Amrita’s Linalol Basil has virtually no methyl chavicol.
 It is therefore completely safe for any application.

 Basil has a longstanding tradition in many cultures.
 Its Greek name means “king’s herb.”
 It was revered in both ancient Greek and Roman times.
 In India, it is associated with Lord Krishna.
 From a plant with such a historic and meaningful past, we can expect a profound quality.